Budapest String Quartet: U.S. becomes the home base

 In the summer they were back in the U.S. for three months at Mills College in Oakland, California, where they could relax.
 The Pro Arte Quartet was normally in summer residence there, but this year they preferred to stay in their home territory of Belgium.
 They never returned, their leader Alphonse Onnou died suddenly in Milwaukee during an American tour, and the Budapest resided at Mills for the next fifteen summers.
 The first summer there, they learned that World War II had broken out in Europe, where their contracts had consequently been voided.
 The Library of Congress offer now sounded quite attractive, and they accepted it.
 Their concerts there continued for many years, and the Library was an extremely important venue for them.

 Since 1925 they had been making recordings for His Master's Voice, first at the Beethoven Saal in Berlin, then at the Abbey Road Studio in London and from 1938 on in Camden, New Jersey for RCA Victor, the U.S. subsidiary of His Master's Voice.
-The HMV contract was valid until June 1940.
+The His Master's Voice contract was valid until June 1940.
 It was not paying well, RCA had a good stock of recordings not yet published and was not keen to make any more recordings in 1939.
 The quartet found it difficult to persuade RCA to give them as much work as they wanted, or to pay them as their new reputation might justify.
 Nor was RCA eager to extend the existing contract.
 The quartet felt that with their increasing reputation in the U.S., it could do better signing with, and recording for, Columbia Records.
 Columbia was delighted to sign the group and make as many recordings as the quartet wished, since it had no existing stock.
 The deal was made, and kept secret as long as possible.
 When RCA finally learned about it they protested, "We are astonished. ... [this is] close to a definite breach of faith."
 They should have realized that they had no right to be the only negotiators in a deal.
 Over 35 years the quartet recorded 89 individual works, some of them several times.
 For many years it was Columbia's leading classical music seller, and so quite a loss to RCA.

 Early on, however, there were difficulties.
 First the American Federation of Musicians, protecting American jobs, demanded that someone should pay two members to be "standbys" during recordings.
 The quartet and Columbia argued about which of them should pay.
 After this was settled, the AFM struck Columbia in a dispute over royalties that lasted until February 1945.
 Also, after war was declared, the U.S. Government rationed materials for making records.
 Even so, between 1941 and 1946, the quartet earned $60,000 from Columbia in royalties in addition to $16,000 from HMV.